rusili/AC-Android/lessons/review-list-maps/readme.md

 kindsOfPets.get("dog");
 ```

 There is a catch to using a HashMap - although each value may be different, all of the keys you put into this data structure must be unique.
-This means that if you use the key "dog" more than once to enter a definition, you won't be adding a second definition, you will instead replace the previous one:
+This means that if you use the key "dog" more than once to enter a definition, you won't be adding a second definition, you will instead effectively replace the previous one:

 ```java
 // Original entry